AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-setup.md

     ![Your login icon and organization.](./assets/image4.png)

-After you log in, your login icon and organization will appear at the top of the panel
+After you log in, your login icon and organization appears at the top of the panel

 ## Switch organizations